operator-framework/operator-controller/docs/drafts/single-owner-objects.md

 ## Implications of Single Ownership

 ### 1. Operator Bundles That Provide a CRD Can Only Be Installed Once

-If an operator bundle provides a `CustomResourceDefinition` (CRD), it can only be installed once in the cluster.
-Attempting to install another `ClusterExtension` that provides the same CRD will result in a failure, as OLM prevents multiple ownership of the CRD resource.
+Operator bundles provide `CustomResourceDefinitions` (CRDs), which are part of a `ClusterExtension`.
+This means a bundle can only be installed once in a cluster.
+Attempting to install another bundle that provides the same CRDs will result in a failure, as each custom resource can have only one `ClusterExtension` as its owner.

 ### 2. `ClusterExtensions` Cannot Share Objects
 OLM's single-owner policy means that **`ClusterExtensions` cannot share ownership of any objects**.
 If one `ClusterExtension` manages a specific resource (e.g., a `Deployment`, `CustomResourceDefinition`, or `Service`), another `ClusterExtension` cannot claim ownership of the same object.
 Any attempt to do so will be blocked by the system.